-Reaching out to marginalised population in low-income countries
+Reaching out to marginalised populations in low-income countries

 The ReMaLIC project is collecting accounts in order to reflect on the roles of the English language and technology in reinforcing or reducing marginalisation, with the ultimate aim of making recommendations for policy and practice that will support young people at transitional points in their lives.